ajiayi-debug/flaskapi/README.md

 **DockerHub**
 - Stores the Docker image ajiayidebug/gamesapi:latest.
 - Updated automatically with each successful CI/CD pipeline run, ensuring the latest application changes are deployed.
+**EventBridge**
+- Monitors DockerHub for any updates to the Docker image.
+When a new image is pushed, it triggers ECS to pull the updated image and redeploy the service automatically.

 #### Dataflow
 1. **Client to ALB**: The client sends an HTTP/HTTPS request to the Application Load Balancer (ALB) on port 80 (HTTP) or port 443 (HTTPS).